kim-yura/Scrap-Swap/projectnotes.md

 * MVP List
 * User Stories

+* BugFix: Users should not be able to search for negative amounts of Scraps

 * Scrap Cards: Image width needs adjustment
 * Like Icon: For Scraps with longer titles, styling is a bit wonky